 - $ h2s pagify # Paginate with gadda-gadda line-tracking!

-- $ h2s bookify # Templatize markup with layout to form actual pages
+- $ h2s bookify # Compile markup into a formatted stack

-With just these three commands you can convert any markdown-compatible markup into a Superbook compatible codex.
+With just these three commands, anyone can convert a markdown-compatible markup into a Superbook compatible codex.
+Automatically!

 manuscriptfolder at the root of your Bookiza project.

-$ h2s objectifyto pull up the contents into a set of key: value pairs.
+$ h2s objectifyfirst to pull out the contents on the scroll and turn them into a set of key-value pairs (JSON) called

-$ h2s bookifyto apply layout on paginated content and produce book.
+$ h2s bookifyto hydrate the content and produce the book.
 And voila, your Superbook is ready!